 If your site has been live for more than a few months and has already generated a decent following, you might need to hit the “pause” button while you work through implementation.
 This may mean:

-- Putting up an Under Construction page to stop visitors from seeing the old one.
-This should only be used if your client’s facing legal issues and doesn’t have new designs or content ready to replace the old ones.
+- Creating an “Under Construction” page to stop visitors from seeing the old one.
+(This is good if your client is facing legal issues, and/or they don’t have new designs/content ready to replace the old ones.)

 - Publishing a blog post so visitors are aware of the changing face of the website over the projected time period.

-- Waiting until all rebranding work is done and then scheduling time overnight to make all the changes.
+- Waiting until all rebranding work is done, and then scheduling time overnight to make all the changes.
 This way the site doesn’t have to go down and people won’t see the changes happening in real time.

 All affected visual elements on the site will need to be updated, which may include: